shreyashk09/Learnbot-Emotion-Recognition-Proposed-Model/Masking - FACS - AUs – Xgboost.md

 Upon minimum pre-processing, the image becomes suitable to derive facial landmarks which could be further used to extract facial features.

 The facial landmarks are accumulated based upon pose of face in XZ – plane and YZ – plane.
-So, we define a **threshold angle (alpha)** about which the face is distinguished as &quot; **Full-Face**&quot; view and &quot; **Half- Face**&quot; view.
+So, we define a **threshold angle (alpha)** upto which the face is considered as &quot; **Full-Face**&quot; view and beyond it as &quot; **Half- Face**&quot; view.
 In case of Half – Face view only one half of face is used to determine the expression.
 The other half is either incapable of determining the exact landmark positions and distinguish among them or is not visible.

 The initial frame landmarks are estimated using Active Appearance Model (AAM).
 An AAM face model consists a shape model and a texture model.
 The fitting procedure iteratively adjust the model until satisfy.